Frequently Asked Questions

-Please call the pharmacy team with any short-term or long-term address changes, and we will mail your mediations to the appropriate address.
+Please call the pharmacy team with any short-term or long-term address changes, and we will mail your medications to the appropriate address.
 We cannot be responsible for packages sent to an address that was not updated.

-When is the Coquille Tribal Pharmacy open?
+When is the pharmacy open?